edgedb/edgedb/docs/guides/deployment/fly_io.rst

 :edb-alt-title: Deploying EdgeDB to Fly.io

-In this guide we show how to deploy EdgeDB using a [Fly.io](https://fly.io) PostgreSQL cluster as the backend.
+In this guide we show how to deploy EdgeDB using a `Fly.io <https://fly.io>`_ PostgreSQL cluster as the backend.
+The deployment consists of two apps: one running Postgres and the other running EdgeDB.

 Prerequisites
 =============